 Regional subscriptions outlook

-Mobile broadband subscriptions make up 77 percent of all mobile subscriptions.
+Mobile broadband subscriptions currently make up 77 percent of all mobile subscriptions.

 North America, North East Asia and Western Europe have high shares of mobile broadband subscriptions.
 Countries within these regions have developed economies, enabling a high adoption rate of information and communications technology.